 4.2.11 New technologies and digitalisation in the arts and culture

-Since 2003 the Czech Statistical Office has annually conducted a survey on the use of information and communication technologies in households and among individuals.
-In 2011, 64% of Czech households had a PC and 61% of them had an internet connection.
-Currently, mobile phones are the most widely used information and communication technology among individuals; in 2011, 94% of people over the age of 16 used a mobile phone.
-The internet is used by 62% of women and 69% of men ages 16–74.
+Since 2003 the Czech Statistical Office has conducted a survey on the use of information and communication technologies annually in households and among individuals.
+In 2012, 67.4% of Czech households had a PC and 65.4% had an internet connection.
+Currently, cell phones are the most widely used information and communication technology among individuals; in 2012, 96% of people over the age of 16 used a cell phone.
+The internet is used by 66.8% of women and 72.3% of men aged 16–74.

-The Czech government regularly addresses the development of the information society.
+The Czech government regularly addresses the issue of developing the information society.
 In July 2008, it adopted a Strategy for the Development of Services for the Information Society in the CR 2008-2009, with the main aim of providing citizens and businesses with user-friendly, safe and trustworthy electronic communication.
 The whole process of e-Government in the CR is in the competence of the Ministry of the Interior.
-The Government Council for the Information Society is a professional advisory body of the government for the field, which fulfils a coordination role and provides the government with material for decision-making in this area.
-The Council has 28 members – representatives of the most important institutions involved in the development of the information society and building of e-government – the representatives of state and municipal administration, Parliament of the CR, professional and business associations and the academic field.
+The Government Council for Competitiveness and an Information Society is a professional advisory body of the government for the field, which plays a coordinating role and provides the government with material for decision-making in this area.

-The MC also participates in national and international activities connected with digitalisation of the cultural content in connection to the initiative of the EC i2010: Digital Libraries.
-The Ministry organised a conference on Digital Accessibility of Cultural Heritage that took place as a part of the Czech Presidency of the EU Council in the first half of 2009.
-Digitalisation of cultural content is one of the tasks of the National Cultural Policy 2009-2014.
-The MC ordered a working study for the National Strategy of Digitalisation of Cultural Content which was completed in 2010.
+The MC also participates in national and international activities connected with the digitisation of cultural content in relation to the initiative of the EC i2010: Digital Libraries.
+Digitisation of cultural content is one of the tasks of the National Cultural Policy 2009-2014.
+The MC ordered a working study for the National Strategy of Digitisation of Cultural Content, which was completed in 2010.
 The study should form the basis for developing a National Strategy for the Digitisation of Cultural Content, which has not yet been done.

-The Ministry for Regional Development, in cooperation with the Ministry of the Interior, Ministry of Health, the Ministry of Culture and the Ministry of Labour and Social Affairs has prepared the Integrated Operational Programme approved by the European Commission in December 2007, which was part of the ERDF programme period 2007-2013.
+The Ministry for Regional Development, in cooperation with the Ministry of the Interior, Ministry of Health, the Ministry of Culture and the Ministry of Labour and Social Affairs prepared the Integrated Operational Programme, which was approved by the European Commission in December 2007 and was part of the ERDF programme period 2007-2013.
 At the start of 2010, as part of the Integrated Operational Programme several projects relating to digitisation and cultural accessibility, such as the National Digital Library and the Information Cultural Portal Czechiana, which was designed as a national data aggregator for European.
 The National Digital Library was the only project selected out of the selection procedure.
 This is a project of the National Library of the CR and the Moravian Provincial Library in Brno, which focuses on the digitisation of books and periodicals.
 The project received support from the IOP with a sum of 255 million CZK and a sum of 45 million from the MC.
-Under this project, by 2019 approx. 300 000 volumes of, mainly, Czech books from the 19th-21st century should be digitised.
+Under this project, by 2019 approx. 300 000 volumes of, mainly, Czech books from the 19th and 21st centuries should be digitised.
 The project follows three main lines:

 The National Library also concluded an agreement with Google, which will digitise a further 200 000 works from historical and Slavic collections from the period of the 16th to 18th centuries.

-In the Czech Republic, the programmes are not particularly intended for artists who work with new media and technologies.
-Artistic projects of this nature are supported within grant selection procedures of the Ministry of Culture like showcases, exhibitions and other artistic projects.
-New media are introduced together with visual arts and photography in the grant systems of towns, e.g. grants of the capital city of Prague.
+In the Czech Republic, these programmes are not particularly intended for artists who work with new media and technologies.
+Artistic projects of this nature are supported under the grant selection procedures of the Ministry of Culture in the form, for instance, of showcases, exhibitions and other artistic projects.
+New media are introduced together with visual arts and photography under the grant systems operated by individual towns, such as the grants offered by the City of Prague.
 NGOs are however working intensively on this issue.
-Current projects include, e.g., Platforma RESET, which emerged as a space for interdisciplinary interaction between artists, scientists, and technology, the aim being to mediate trends in the new media in the context of socially relevant themes for the emerging generation of Czech artists, researchers and techno-artists - http://www.platforma-reset.cz.
-More information is available on the website at the CIANT institution, which is one of the founders of the platform and whose long-term focus has been new media, technology, and interdisciplinary interaction.
+Current projects include, e.g., Platforma RESET, which emerged as a space for interdisciplinary interaction between artists, scientists, and technology, the aim being to mediate trends in the new media in the context of socially relevant themes for the emerging generation of Czech artists, researchers and techno-artists (http://www.platforma-reset.cz).
+More information is available on the website of the CIANT institution, which is one of the founders of the platform and whose long-term focus has been new media, technology, and interdisciplinary interaction.
 See: http://www.ciant.cz.

-In 2010 Google presented its year-long programme for Czech Google aimed at using new technologies to support Czech culture, art and talent – Google for Czech Culture 2011 http://www.google.cz/intl/cs/landing/culture/.
+In 2010 Czech Google presented its programme aimed at using new technologies to support Czech culture, art and talent – Google for Czech Culture, which is part of the initiative Google for Czech Society (http://www.google.cz/intl/cs/landing/culture/).